FQAS Requirements

 • Currency: activities that specifically apply to the discipline and are unique to the area of expertise

-In addition to the above, post-probationary faculty are also required to complete the Teaching Action Plan and Peer Coaching process each cycle.
-Full-time Post-Probationary faculty have a two-year FQAS cycle; Part-time Post-Probationary faculty have a four-year FQAS cycle.
+In addition to the above, part-time faculty are also required to complete the Teaching Action Plan and Peer Coaching process each four-year cycle with a peer colleague of choice.